St Paul’s Cathedral

 For more than 1,400 years, a Cathedral dedicated to St Paul has stood at the highest point in the City of London.
 The present cathedral was designed by Sir Christopher Wren and built during the period 1675 and 1710.
 More History ⇒.

 Photography is not usually allowed except on a few days each year or with a permit.
-The few visitor date/times/charges for photography without a permit during 2017 are here ⇐ .
-The usual photographic policy is here ⇒.
+The few visitor date/times/charges for photography without a permit during 2017 are here ⇐.
+For permits and commercial photography/filming, please see here ⇒ .
 General Admission and charges are here ⇒.

 I caught the last opportunity for 2015 and so, of course, went overboard.
 To view the astonishing detail of the decor, please click on the image and then again to expand.

 The gallery at the first level is known as the Whispering Gallery at 30 meters above the cathedral floor.
 So called because, when it is quiet, a whisper on one side will travel around the wall and be heard on the other side.

 There are many monuments and dedications at the cathedral.
 I chose this one because of the workmanship and for being a little known personage.
 It is of course Carolus Jacobus Blomfield.